leexy1270/CUMCM-2025-A/README.md

 # CUMCM-2025-A
-our solution of 2025 CUMCM problem A
+We used these codes as our solution to 2025 CUMCM problem A and won the first prize at the provincial level